wndhydrnt/saturn-bot/docs/reference/commands/schedule.md

   --wait 0 \
   hello-world

+# Schedule a run of task with the name "hello-world",
+# wait for it to finish and report the results as JSON.
+saturn-bot schedule \
+  --output json \
+  hello-world

 # Schedule a run of task with the name "hello-world"
 # and inputs.
 saturn-bot schedule \